Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 It takes four arrows to kill each Lanmolas, meaning that you need at the very least 12 arrows to subdue them all.
-It's important in this boss fight to keep your distance and aim correctly, as you can only shoot one arrow at a time.
+It's important in this boss fight to keep your distance and aim correctly, as you can only shoot one arrow at a time and only the head will take damage, meaning the hitbox isn't as big as you might think.
+If you have aiming troubles, stay near the south wall and stand underneath a hole where a Lanmolas comes out.
+If it goes south, that's an easy hit.
 Trying to shoot 3 arrows through every Lanmolas and then finishing them off one by one may be a preferred method due to the final one spitting out eight rocks when resurfacing rather than four.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129288.png">